jlc248/satellite-resources/docs/source/Geostationary.rst

 Geostationary Lightning Mapper (GLM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The GLM is the first-of-its-kind optical sensor from geostationary orbit.
 Its has a single near-infrared band at 777.4 nm.
 The instrument's horizontal resolution ranges from about 8 km to 12 km.
 The image below shows the GLM's field-of-view (FOV) [image credit: Brian Blaylock].
-This set of `quick guides <https://www.star.nesdis.noaa.gov/goes/documents/GLM_Quick_Guides_May_2019.pdf>`_ provides a great overview of GLM events, groups, and flashes that the `Lightning Cluster-Filter Algorithm (LCFA) <https://www.star.nesdis.noaa.gov/goesr/docs/ATBD/LCFA.pdf>`_ creates, as well as information on higher-level gridded products, such as flash-extent density, average flash area, and total optical energy.

 .. image:: ../static/images/GLM_field-of-view.png
   :width: 800
   :alt: The GLM's field of view (credit: Brian Blaylock).

+This set of `quick guides <https://www.star.nesdis.noaa.gov/goes/documents/GLM_Quick_Guides_May_2019.pdf>`_ provides a great overview of GLM events, groups, and flashes that the `Lightning Cluster-Filter Algorithm (LCFA) <https://www.star.nesdis.noaa.gov/goesr/docs/ATBD/LCFA.pdf>`_ creates, as well as information on higher-level gridded products, such as flash-extent density, average flash area, and total optical energy.
+The Level 2 files are produced every 20 seconds, with centroids of events, groups, and flashes.
+These point-based products are parallax-corrected using a "lightning ellipsoid," which assumes a cloud height based on location and time of the year [FIXME: check time of year].
+These files are available at all of the same sources that ABI is (see :ref:`Data Access`).

 Gridded GLM products
 ,,,,,,,,,,,,,,,,,,,,